Is 400 Mbps Fast Internet Speed? Everything You Need to Know

 2. Online Gaming:

-In comparison to other common internet speed tiers, 400 Mbps stands out as a high-performance option that significantly surpasses the needs of average internet usage:
+In comparison to other common tiers, 400 Mbps is a high‑performance option that surpasses typical household needs.

-• 100 Mbps: A noticeable jump in speed, supporting HD streaming, video calls, and a good online gaming experience for a few devices.
+• 100 Mbps: HD streaming, video calls, and casual gaming for a few devices.

 Real-World 400 Mbps Internet Performance

-But what does 400 Mbps really mean in terms of real-world performance?
+But what does 400 Mbps really mean in everyday use?
 Here is an overview:

 Downloading

-At 400 Mbps, downloading files and games is extremely fast:
+At 400 Mbps, downloading files and games is very fast:

-• 170 GB game = Downloads in just 1 hour
+• 170 GB game = typically completes in about an hour with good conditions.

 Video Streaming

-• Stream on 16 devices in 4K at the same time
+• Stream on many devices in 4K simultaneously with sensible headroom.

 Online Gaming